 When starting a keto diet do you go Cold Turkey or Ease in?

-You won’t see the results as fast, but you will have a smoother transition.
+You won’t see the results of your new keto diet as fast, but you will have a smoother transition.
 Also, taking it slow and making incremental changes to your life and way of eating is more sustainable for some people.

 Let’s talk about how we can help you ease into Keto.